thecodechemist99/tikzjax/README.md

 TeX WebAssembly for successful compilation.
 Note that all known TikZ libraries are available (with the exception of some that don't make sense in this context, like the external library).

+Use `data-add-to-preamble="..."` to add to the TeX preamble.

 Use `data-show-console="true"` to enable the output of TeX in the console.
 By default, console output is disabled and nothing is shown in the browser console.
 If this data